 A bachelor’s degree in microbiology or a closely related field is needed for entry-level microbiologist jobs.
 A Ph.D. is needed to carry out independent research and to work in universities.

-Microbiologists need at least a bachelor’s degree in microbiology or a closely related field such as biochemistry or cell biology.
+Microbiologists need at least a bachelor’s degree in microbiology or a closely related program that offers substantial coursework in microbiology, such as biochemistry or cell biology.
 Many colleges and universities offer degree programs in biological sciences, including microbiology.

-Most microbiology majors take introductory courses in microbial genetics and microbial physiology before taking classes in more advanced topics such as environmental microbiology and virology.
-Students also must take classes in other sciences, such as biochemistry, chemistry, and physics, because it is important for microbiologists to have a broad understanding of the sciences.
-Courses in statistics, mathematics, and computer science are important for microbiologists because they must be able to do complex data analysis.
+Most microbiology majors take core courses in microbial genetics and microbial physiology and elective classes such as environmental microbiology and virology.
+Students also should take classes in other sciences, such as biochemistry, chemistry, and physics, because it is important for microbiologists to have a broad understanding of the sciences.
+Courses in statistics, math, and computer science are important for microbiologists because they may need to do complex data analysis.

 Microbiologists typically need a Ph.D. to carry out independent research and work in colleges and universities.
 Graduate students studying microbiology commonly specialize in a subfield such as bacteriology or immunology.
 Ph.D. programs usually include class work, laboratory research, and completing a thesis or dissertation.

 Postdoctoral positions typically offer the opportunity to publish research findings.
-A solid record of published research is essential to get a permanent position in basic research, especially a permanent faculty position at a college or university.
+A solid record of published research is essential to getting a permanent college or university faculty position.

 Microbiologists typically receive greater responsibility and independence in their work as they gain experience.
-They also gain greater responsibility through more education.
+They also gain greater responsibility through certification and higher education.
 Ph.D. microbiologists usually lead research teams and control the direction and content of projects.

 Licenses, Certifications, and Registrations